Norse mythology Introduction

 The new world that rises after Ragnarök, as described in Völuspá (depiction by Emil Doepler)

 Norse mythology made a strong impact among Vikings, which still also influences today’s world.
 By praying and believing the Norse gods, Vikings are known to be strong and fearless which makes them able to immigrate to other countries.
 And the weekdays are named after the Norse gods, like Tuesday which comes from Tyr, the Norse god of war.
-What’s more, many science fiction and amazing literature, digital games are inspired by Norse mythology like the Marvel movie, , Game of Thrones, and Valheim,etc.
+What’s more, many science fiction and amazing literature, digital games are inspired by Norse mythology like the Marvel movie, Game of Thrones, and Valheim,etc. As well as the Norse Viking Jewelry is also constantly updated in combination with fashion trends, and is endowed with different Nordic cultural meanings.

 The Lord of the RINGS